About

 I am Tamjid Hasan Fahim.
 Computer Science & Engineering freshman sophomore junior-year student at RUET.
 Wannabe a real computer scientist.

-INTP.
-Interested in architecture, aviation, cognitive science & technology.
-Astonished by how far abstraction has taken us.
-Fascinated by low-level workings.
-Amazed by nature and human-beings.
+Personally, I am INTP.
+Interested in architecture, cognitive science, literature & technology.
+Astonished by how far abstraction has taken us, fascinated by the intricacies of low-level workings, and continually amazed by both nature and human ingenuity.

 Profile Links